 The Psychology program integrates a number of diverse orientations including Integral Psychology, Somatic and Yoga Psychology, Depth Psychology, Transpersonal Psychology, and Clinical Psychology.
 Learning outcomes include collaborativity, law and ethics, process skills, psychopathology, reflexivity, empathy, and culture.

 Psychology at Meridian integrates three distinct dimensions of Psychology: academic discipline, vocation and profession.
 Psychology at Meridian seeks to reclaim the soul through the imagination, and draws on numerous knowledge domains which are not a recognized part of the conventional discipline and profession of psychology.

-Explore the course names, numbers, and descriptions for Meridian's Psychology program curriculum.
+Explore the course names, numbers, and descriptions for Meridian's Education program curriculum.
 Have questions about curriculum?
 Consider attending an Online Information Session to connect with program faculty and discuss Meridian's integrated yet flexible academic structure.